Cricket’s Shorthand Course

 Comparing Speeds

-For now, the only reason to care about speed is to know what speed to attempt next, and possibly bragging rights.
+For now, the only reason to care about speed is to know what speed to attempt next and possibly bragging rights.

 Counting Words.
 Gregg says 1 word is 1.4 syllables.
 Pitman says a word is a word.
 German shorthands count syllables, not words.
 (You’ll know why if you speak German.)
 I don’t know what different text reader programs use.
 For now, while speed is just a setting on your computer, use that.

 Length of passage.
 Speed goes down as length increases.
-Eventually you will write at close to the same speed for 1 minute as for 5, but not yet.
+Eventually you will write at close to the same speed for 5 minutes as for 1, but not yet.

 Steady vs Burst and Pause.
 For now, take steady dictation.
 Practice with bursts and pauses once you reach 5 minute duration and close to professional speeds.